sukrith-sunil/VSDSQUADRON/README.md

 ## 📌 About the Project

-This repository documents the 6-week RTL2GDS SoC Implementation program, focusing on System & RTL Foundations to Physical Design and Sign-off using the OpenLANE flow[cite: 705, 706]. [cite_start]The objective is to achieve a clean GDSII layout without human-in-the-loop intervention, demonstrating a complete digital ASIC design lifecycle
+This repository documents the 6-week RTL2GDS SoC Implementation program, focusing on System & RTL Foundations to Physical Design and Sign-off using the OpenLANE flow.The objective is to achieve a clean GDSII layout without human-in-the-loop intervention, demonstrating a complete digital ASIC design lifecycle

 ## Content
 - [Week 1](#week-1)